 I think you’ll agree with me when I say that finding someone’s current phone number these days can be a bit of a hassle.
-Believe me, Professional Skip Tracers are not alone in dealing with this issue.
+Believe me, Professional Skip Tracing isn’t easy either.

 Why?
 What has changed?
 It used to be so easy to simply look up someone’s name in the local phone book and find their current phone number.
 Times have changed, and there are many reasons, but the biggest culprit is the cheap availability of cell phone plans and the portability of new phone numbers.

 But that’s just the tip of the iceberg.
 Locating someone’s phone number is just one part of the puzzle – getting them to answer the phone is the other, more important task.
 I’m going to give you some solutions, but let’s first look at why skip tracing for phone numbers has become so difficult.

 Why is it So Hard to Skip Trace Phone Numbers?

 Current phone numbers are hard to find, and the list of reasons for this is quite extensive.
 Here are the most common reasons:

 - People obtain new phone numbers much more often than they used to

 - Many people have cell phone numbers underneath a friend or family members’ account